NCAA Division I men's basketball tournament: Sweet Sixteen

 This is a popular term for the regional semifinal round of the tournament, consisting of the final 16 teams.
-As in the case of March Madness, this was first used by a high school federation—in this case, the Kentucky High School Athletic Association (KHSAA), which has used the term for decades to describe its own season-ending tournaments.
+As in the case of March Madness, this was first used by a high school federation –in this case, the Kentucky High School Athletic Association (KHSAA), which has used the term for decades to describe its own season-ending tournaments.
 It officially registered the trademark in 1988.
 Unlike the situation with March Madness, the KHSAA has retained sole ownership of the "Sweet Sixteen" trademark; it licenses the term to the NCAA for use in collegiate tournaments.

 Elite Eight

 The Elite Eight is a popular term to describe the two teams in each of the four regional championship games.
 The NCAA officially uses the term for the eight-team final phase of the Division II men's and women's basketball tournaments.
 The winners of these games in the D-I tournament advance to the Final Four (the NCAA does not use the term Final Four in D-II).
 The NCAA trademarked this phrase in 1997.
 Like March Madness, the phrase Elite Eight originally referred to the Illinois High School Boys Basketball Championship, the single-elimination high school basketball tournament run by the Illinois High School Association.
-In 1956, when the IHSA finals were reduced from sixteen to eight teams, a new nickname for Sweet Sixteen was needed, and Elite Eight won the vote.
+In 1956, when the IHSA finals were reduced from sixteen to eight teams, a new nickname for Sweet Sixteen was needed and Elite Eight won the vote.
 The IHSA trademarked the term in 1995; the trademark rights are now held by the March Madness Athletic Association, a joint venture between the NCAA and IHSA formed after a 1996 court case allowed both organizations to use March Madness for their own tournaments.

 Final Four

 The term Final Four refers to the last four teams remaining in the playoff tournament.
-These are the champions of the tournament's four regional brackets, and are the only teams remaining on the tournament's final weekend.
-(While the term Final Four was not used during the early decades of the tournament, the term has been applied retroactively to include the last four teams in tournaments from earlier years, even when only two brackets existed.)
+These are the champions of the tournament's four regional brackets and remain the only teams on the tournament's final weekend.
+(While the term Final Four was not used during the early decades of the tournament, this term has been applied retroactively to include the last four teams in tournaments from earlier years, even when only two brackets existed.)

 Some claim that Final Four was first used to describe the final games of Indiana's annual high school basketball tournament.
 But the NCAA, which has a trademark on the term, says Final Four was originated by a Plain Dealer sportswriter, Ed Chay, in a 1975 article that appeared in the Official Collegiate Basketball Guide.
 The article stated that Marquette University "was one of the final four" of the 1974 tournament.
 The NCAA started capitalizing the term during 1978 and converting it to a trademark several years later.